Aggregation with constant kernel under stochastic resetting: Model and quantities of interest

 The aggregates are assumed to be well mixed in a solvent, so that the above densities are well defined at all times, and the monomers resulting from the resetting processes of Eq. (\ref{resettingProcess}) are immediately available for aggregation.\\

 Consider the concentration of aggregates of size $k$, for some $k\geq 1$.
 It satisfies the following master equation:

-The first two term on the r.h.s. corresponds to aggregation of pairs of clusters into one cluster of size $k$, the second one to the aggregation of a cluster of size $k$ and another cluster of any size.
-These two terms are those present in the irreversible system \cite{von1917mathematical}.
-The third term corresponds to the resetting of an aggregate of size $k$ to $k$ monomers at rate $r$, and the last term expresses the contribution of the resulting monomers to the concentration $c_1$.
-For $k=1$, the contribution of the resetting processing from $c_1$ to the time derivative reads $(-rc_1 + r \times 1 \times c_1)=0$, which is consistent because the resetting of an aggregate of size $1$ leaves it unchanged.
-For definiteness let us consider the monomer-only initial conditions, where all the aggregates have unit size, with a unit total mass density:
+The first two terms on the r.h.s. correspond to aggregation of pairs of clusters (of sizes $i$ and $j$) into one cluster of size $k$, the second one to the aggregation of a cluster of size $k$ and another cluster of any size $i$.
+These two terms are those present in the irreversible model \cite{von1917mathematical}.
+The third term corresponds to the resetting of an aggregate of size $k$ to $k$ monomers at rate $r$, and the last term expresses the contribution of the resulting monomers to the concentration $c_1$. {{As the dissociation of aggregates into monomers is the only dissociation channel we consider, this term can be added to the master equation for all values of $k$, with a factor of $\delta_{k1}$}}.
+For $k=1$, the contribution of the resetting processing from $c_1$ to the time derivative reads $(-rc_1 + r \times 1 \times c_1)=0$, which is consistent because the resetting of an aggregate of size $1$ leaves it unchanged.\\